ruslanmv/ruslanmv.github.io/_posts/2022-08-15-Generate-video-from-text-with-Artificial-Intelligence.md

 What we are going to to is create a pipeline that will convert a long text into small sentences that from them will create several pictures which later is processed to create a video with subtitles and synthetic voice.

  The story is summarized using DistillBART model.
-Then, then it is generated the images by using Dalle-mini and created the subtitles and audio gtts.
-These are generated as a video
+Then, then it is generated the images by using Dalle-mini and create subtitles with speech by using  gTTS  (Google Text-to-Speech).
+These are generated as a video.

 For example from the following text: